 A Connection to the World

 Human beings are social, deriving personal value through interactions and connections with other people.
-“What is my employer doing for the world?” is a question that comes up a lot today.
+“What is my employer doing for the world?” is a question that arises today.
 Countless studies show that Millennials, the largest working group in America and likely many of the people you’re trying to recruit right now, care deeply about the social impact their company makes.
-These workers are high concerned about making a positive mark on the world, and companies with happy employees provide a platform to satiate that desire directly through their organization.
+These workers are highly concerned about making a positive mark on the world, and companies with happy employees provide a platform to satiate that desire directly through their organization.

 Enabling your staff’s connection to the world can come in many ways.
 Does your company volunteer at local charities?
-Use that in the recruiting process and share it all over your social media pages.
+Share that in the recruiting process on your social media pages.
 Additionally, what types of clients do you support?
-For example, if one is a major hospital, then describe to technologists how the software they work on ultimately saves people’s lives.
+For example, if one is a major hospital, describe to technologists how the software they work on ultimately saves people’s lives.
 Finally, participating in community events makes a significant difference.
 Think about any regional conferences, local festivals tied to a good cause, or even benefit concerts.
 Connecting work to fun and rewarding events improves corporate culture and is rewarding for employees.

 Make Employees Feel Valued

 The employee experience is just as important as the customer experience.
-Valued employees are happier and more productive, translating to greater innovation and growth in any organization.
+Valued employees are happier and more productive, translating to greater organizational innovation and growth.
 It can be easy to forget that simple truth.
-After all, during hectic or financially difficult times, it’s often the feedback, communication, technology stacks, and volunteering opportunities that suffer.
-Make these an essential part of your employee engagement plan and your employees will feel valued like never before.
+After all, during hectic or financially difficult times, feedback, communication, technology stacks, and volunteering opportunities often suffer.
+Make these an essential part of your employee engagement plan, and your employees will feel valued like never before.